-Components: V, S, M (a miniature platinum sword with a grip and pommel of copper and zinc, worth 250 gp) Duration: Concentration, up to 1 minute
+Casting Time: 1 action Range: 60 feet Components: V, S, M (a miniature platinum sword with a grip and pommel of copper and zinc, worth 250 gp)

 You create a sword-shaped plane of force that hovers within range.
 It lasts for the duration.